kiwec/osu-ranked-lobbies/README.md

 * Download `maps.db` [from my website](https://osu.kiwec.net/maps.db)

-You can also build it yourself, but the scripts required to do so no longer exist (lol) and it takes a long time.
+You can also build it yourself: https://github.com/kiwec/orl-maps-db-generator

 * Download and extract the latest `osu_files.tar.bz2` file [from data.ppy.sh](https://data.ppy.sh/) and extract the `.osu` files to the `maps/` directory